Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

     })
 ```

-With those changes, the code should be ready to be Dockerized and then deployed in Snowpark Container Services.
+With those changes, the code should be ready to be Dockerized and then deployed into Snowpark Container Services.

 <!-- ------------------------ -->